Built-in Medical Intelligence and Content

 Infermedica provides an advanced triage engine based on clinically validated probabilistic models.
-Infermedica is an expert system that offers many advantages over the simplistic decision tree models, such as high levels of accuracy and a multi-symptom triage entry point.
+Infermedica is an expert system that offers advantages, such as high levels of accuracy in identifying possible causes and a multi-symptom triage entry point.

 Infermedica maintains a mapping of 1000s of symptoms and conditions and can determine the likelihood of a condition given a set of symptoms and risk factors.
 Infermedica is a deterministic triage engine and uses machine learning in controlled feedback loops to improve the model based on real clinical outcomes.

 Some of the key features of Infermedica:

 - Protocols based on advanced and sophisticated probabilistic modelling with a high level of clinical accuracy